TREASURIES-Modest jobs growth, low inflation risk drive yields down

 NEW YORK, Jan 10 (Reuters) - U.S. Treasury yields were lower on Friday after the Labor Department’s nonfarm payrolls report showed job growth slowed more than expected in December and wages stagnated, limiting inflation risk.

-In choppy trade following the report, yields first fell, then recouped, then fell once more.
-The benchmark 10-year yield was last down 1.4 basis points on the day to 1.844%.
-Ultimately, the dip in yields was relatively modest as the pace of hiring remained strong enough, and unemployment rate low enough, to maintain the longest U.S. economic expansion in history.
+Trade was choppy following the report.
+Yields first fell, then recouped, then fell again to end the day lower.
+The benchamark 10-year yield was last down 3.3 basis points to 1.825%.
+But with the pace of hiring in December strong enough and the unemployment rate low enough to maintain the longest U.S. economic expansion in history, the dip in yields was relatively modest.

-The two-year yield was flat at 1.576%, reflecting market expectations that Friday’s report will not change the Federal Reserve’s plan to keep interest rates where they are for the near future.
+The two-year yield was half a basis point lower at 1.570%, reflecting market expectations that Friday’s report will not change the Federal Reserve’s plan to keep interest rates steady for the near future.

-“We don’t think this will change the Fed’s mind on anything,” said Duncan.

-Friday’s report showed nonfarm payrolls increased by 145,000 jobs last month, with manufacturing shedding jobs after being boosted in November by the end of a General Motors strike.
-The jobless rate held near a 50-year low of 3.5% and a broader measure of unemployment dropped to a record low 6.7% last month, though wage gains ebbed.
+The Labor Department reported that nonfarm payrolls increased by 145,000 jobs last month, with manufacturing shedding jobs after being boosted in November by the end of a General Motors strike.
+The jobless rate held near a 50-year low of 3.5% and a broader measure of unemployment dropped to a record low 6.7%, though wage gains ebbed.

-The drop in yields is also attributable to the reported wage stagnation.
-Average hourly earnings rose three cents, or 0.1% last month, after increasing 0.3% in November.
+Wage stagnation also contributed to the drop in yields.
+Average hourly earnings rose by 3 cents, or 0.1%, last month, after increasing 0.3% in November.
 That lowered the annual increase in wages to 2.9% in December from 3.1% in November.

 Lower wages limit inflationary pressure, expectations of which move in step with Treasury yields.